ansible-community/ara/doc/source/configuration.rst

 Otherwise it will be assumed to a `logging config file`_ and the path will be passed to `logging.config.fileConfig`.

-If this option is given it superseeds the other individual log options.

 .. _logging config dict: https://docs.python.org/3/library/logging.config.html#logging-config-dictschema
 .. _logging config file: https://docs.python.org/3/library/logging.config.html#logging-config-fileformat